Intermittent percolation and the scale-free distribution of vegetation clusters: The (isotropic) percolation transition in the standard contact process

-First, we analyze the percolation transition of the homogeneous or ``pure'' contact process --without additional heterogeneity-- and use it as a benchmark for further analyses.
-In two-dimensional percolation on a square lattice the percolation threshold is $p^{occ}_c\approx0.5927...$ and at such a critical point the cluster-size distribution decays as

-with an exponent value $\tau=187/91 \approx 2.05$ \cite{Stauffer-Aharony,Christensen-book}.
-Importantly, the value of $p_c$ can change if other types of latices (e.g. hexagonal) are considered, but the exponent remains unchanged, i.e. it is universal.

-Our dynamical models are (obviously) not identical to the standard/isotropic percolation model.
-Among other aspects, the models here are dynamical and the states of nearby sites are clearly correlated.
-The question we address now is whether such differences are relevant, i.e. whether the universal aspects of the percolation transition are preserved or not.
-To provide an answer to this question we resort to computational analyses.
+We start our analyses by focusing on the percolation transition of the ``pure'' contact process --without additional heterogeneity-- as it will be used as a benchmark for further analyses.
+The fundamental difference from the standard/isotropic percolation model is that the contact process and its variants are dynamical models and the states of nearby sites are correlated.
+Thus, the question we address now is whether such a difference is a relevant one, i.e. whether the universal aspects of the percolation transition observed within the active phase of the contact process are equivalent to those of isotropic percolation despite the existence of site-to-site correlations in the first case.
+In order to provide an answer to this question we resort to both, computational analyses and analytical/heuristic arguments.

+The first observation to be made is that in the pure model there is a one-to-one correspondence between the control parameter $p$ and the observed averaged density $\rho$ (see Figure 1 black curve), and as a result they are interchangeable \footnote{This equivalence holds exactly for infinitely large system sizes, i.e. in the thermodynamic limit.}.
+Thus, we rely on the average density $\rho$ in the forthcoming analyses, since it bears closer resemblance with what empirically measured in field analyses.

-Fig.\ref{CP_collapse-Ps}A and B show the cluster-size distribution $P(s)$ for a wide range of occupation-densities $\rho$ of the pure contact process (low (A) and high density (B) curves are separated for the sake of visual clarity).
-Observe that at a critical occupation-density value $\rho_c\approx 0.56$ (and only at this value) the cluster-size distribution decays as a power-law, i.e. cluster vegetation patches of broadly different sizes emerge.
-Furthermore, the scaling behavior is fully compatible with the expected universal behavior of standard/isotropic percolation, fitted value for the cluster-size distribution exponent $\tau$ is in agreement with the above-mentioned value $\tau \approx 2.05$ \cite{Stauffer-Aharony,Christensen-book}.
+Figure \ref{CP_collapse-Ps}A and \ref{CP_collapse-Ps}B show the cluster-size distribution $P(s)$ for a wide range of such occupation densities $\rho$ in the pure contact process as measured in extensive simulations.
+At the percolation threshold $p \approx 0.725$ --corresponding to the critical occupation-density value $\rho_c\approx 0.56$-- and only at this value, the cluster-size distribution decays as a power-law, i.e. clusters of broadly different sizes emerge.
+Furthermore, the scaling behavior is fully compatible with the expected universal behavior of standard/isotropic percolation; indeed, the fitted value for the cluster-size distribution exponent $\tau$ in the contact process at the percolation threshold is in excellent agreement with the above-mentioned value $\tau \approx 2.05$ of standard isotropic percolation \cite{Stauffer-Aharony,Christensen-book}.

-Other quantities usually employed in studies of standard/isotropic percolation can also be determined at the percolation transition of the pure contact process.
+Moreover, other quantities usually employed in studies of standard/isotropic percolation can also be determined at the percolation transition of the pure contact process.
 In particular, right at the percolation threshold, the mean cluster size $\chi$, defined as